ianrae/fieldcopy/README.md

 | utilDateFormat  |  Yes |  See [Date and Time Format](#date-and-time-format)  |

 #### *additionalConverters* and *additionalNamedConverters*
 If you write any converters yourself, they are registered here.
+See [Additional Converters](#additional_conveters)

 #### *converters*
 An array of converter definitions.
 Each definition consists of: